 Ethics Approval

 The study was carried out in adherence to ethical guidelines set by the National Institute of Health (NIH) for the ethical treatment of animals in research.
-The study was approved by the Research Ethics Committee of the University of Port Harcourt, Rivers State, Nigeria before commencement of the study.
+The study was approved by the Research Ethics Committee of the University of Port Harcourt, Rivers State, Nigeria before commencement.

 RESULTS